 Login into the Meraki Dashboard and go to SSID and choose the SSID and choose “edit settings”, go down to “client IP and VLAN” and check the “Layer 3 roaming” box, this will create a tunnel between access points and let the client use the same IP.

-You can also do more captures on the DHCP server itself by using WireShark.
+You can also do more captures on the DHCP server itself by using WireShark and that will also give you the rejects with more details.